Ankita280609/Ankita280609/README.md

 ## About Me

 I’m a 2nd Year B.Tech (AI) student focused on **Data Visualization & Analytics (DVA)**.
-I work with **SQL and Python (Pandas, NumPy)** to transform raw data into clear, actionable insights.
+I work with **SQL and Python (Pandas, NumPy)** to transform raw data into clear, actionable insights through KPI-driven analysis and intuitive visualizations.

-My approach is **practical and insight-driven**, with a strong emphasis on data exploration, KPI analysis, and intuitive visualizations.
+Alongside this, I have experience in **MERN stack development** and building **AI/ML-integrated applications**, combining data analysis with scalable full-stack solutions.

 I also have exposure to **quantitative research (WorldQuant Gold Level)** and enjoy solving real-world problems using data.

 Open to collaboration and impactful data projects.
 ---

 ## 💻 Tech Stack: